labordynamicsinstitute/tutorial-preserving-survey/presentation/51-API-key-secret.md

 DATAVERSE_DATASET_DOI='doi goes here'
 ```

-You'll fill out missing information with your specific details.
+Do not publish this file!

+## Storing secrets in Github

-Then you will set the GitHub Actions secrets with
+You can use the `.Renviron` file to set the GitHub Actions secrets with

 ```plaintext
 gh secret set -f .Renviron
 ```

+Instead of using the web interface!